getporter/porter/docs/content/docs/development/authoring-a-bundle/working-with-dependencies.md

 ```

 The configuration for dependenciesv2 is similar to v1, except now there is the "sharing" section which has the required fields of "mode", and "group" "name".
-Mode is a boolean, and group name is the identifier which will allow for certain
+`mode` is a boolean, and `group.name` is the identifier which will allow for certain
 bundles to share parameters and outputs between each other.

 ```yaml